University of Findlay CAEP Approved Programs

 |

-Value added data provided by the state for the years above indicates 66% of K-12 students are performing at average, above average or most effective on state assessments in 2017, 2018, 2019, and 2020.
+Value added data provided by the state for 2025, listed above, indicates 72% of K-12 individual evaluations met or exceeded expectations on state assessments in 2024-2025.

 The ODHE provided data from the Ohio Teacher Evaluation System (OTES) for completers.